JorgeAvilaG/academic-kickstart/content/project/3D-printing/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-[//]: # (3D printing have been shown as a incredible useful tool for my research activities.
-I have been using mainly OPENSCAD and BLABLA while I finnaly have been using blabla.
-You can find in the github repository different pieces that I have design and the description about for what are they for.
-Who knows maybe you find then useful and inspiractional.
-I need to add the url to the git hub repository with my 3D designs.)
+3D printing have been shown as a incredible useful tool for my research activities.
+I have been using mainly OPENSCAD and freeCAD for my designs.
+You can find in the [github repository](https://github.com/JorgeAvilaG/3D-printing-design) some designs I have made.